Behr Marquee Exterior Review 2026: 12-Year Longevity

 Best forValue + convenienceTop-tier finish & fade resistanceEfficient one-coat repaints

-Independent side-by-side tests generally give Emerald the edge on color retention, dirt resistance, and application smoothness around detail work, but at $30+ more per gallon, that gap costs $400–$600 on a whole-house job.
+Independent side-by-side tests (including the long-running Consumer Reports Behr Marquee Exterior assessment) generally give Emerald the edge on color retention, dirt resistance, and application smoothness around detail work, but at $30+ more per gallon, that gap costs $400–$600 on a whole-house job.
 For a DIY repaint where you control prep, Marquee delivers 80–90% of the performance for roughly 60% of the price.
-If you are leaning Sherwin-Williams, our best Sherwin-Williams outdoor paint guide ranks every SW exterior line head to head.
+If you are leaning Sherwin-Williams, our complete Sherwin-Williams exterior paint guide ranks every SW exterior line head to head, and the SW vs Benjamin Moore exterior comparison covers the top-of-market matchup if you are also weighing Aura.

 Test Your Behr Marquee Color Before You Buy – Free

 A swatch under Home Depot lighting looks nothing like 15 gallons of Marquee on your actual siding.
-FacadeColorizer’s Behr color visualizer lets you upload a photo of your home and apply any Behr shade to your siding, trim, fascia, soffit, and front door in about 30 seconds.
+FacadeColorizer's Behr color visualizer lets you upload a photo of your home and apply any Behr shade to your siding, trim, fascia, soffit, and front door in about 30 seconds.
 Compare 3 to 5 options side by side, share with your painting contractor or HOA board, and lock in your color with confidence before you buy a single can.
 It is 100% free, no signup.
-Curious about Behr’s 2026 Color of the Year?
+Curious about Behr's 2026 Color of the Year?
 See Behr Hidden Gem on real homes, and budget the whole job with our complete exterior paint cost guide.
+Going inside next?
+Our Behr vs Sherwin-Williams interior comparison covers the same value question on the inside walls, and our Behr color visualizer review and free alternatives compares the tools you might use to pick a color.
 Prefer a multi-brand workflow?
 Our full exterior paint visualizer works with thousands of colors across every major brand.

 Disclaimer: BEHR, MARQUEE, DYNASTY, PREMIUM PLUS and ULTRA are registered trademarks of Behr Process LLC.
 HOME DEPOT is a registered trademark of Home Depot Product Authority, LLC.
 SHERWIN-WILLIAMS, EMERALD and DURATION are registered trademarks of The Sherwin-Williams Company.
 FacadeColorizer is an independent service and is not affiliated with, endorsed by, or sponsored by these companies.
 All product names, trademarks, prices and specifications are used for identification, comparison and commentary purposes only under nominative fair use (Lanham Act, 15 U.S.C. §1125).
 Prices, warranties and product availability are approximate, vary by region and finish, and are subject to change; confirm current details with the manufacturer or retailer before purchase.